pytorch/xla/docs/distop.md

 # Support of Torch Distributed API in PyTorch/XLA
-Before the 2.5 release, PyTorch/XLA only supported collective ops through our custom API call `torch_xla.core.xla_model.*`.
-In the 2.5 release, we adopt `torch.distributed.*` in PyTorch/XLA for both Dynamo and non-Dynamo cases.
+Before the 2.5 release, PyTorch/XLA only supported collective ops through our custom `torch_xla.core.xla_model.*` API.
+In the 2.5 release, we adopt `torch.distributed.*` in PyTorch/XLA for both dynamo and non-dynamo cases.

 ## Collective ops lowering
 ### Collective ops lowering stack
 After introducing the [traceable collective communication APIs](https://github.com/pytorch/pytorch/issues/93173), dynamo can support the collective ops with reimplementing lowering in PyTorch/XLA.
-The collective op is only traceable through `torch.ops._c10d_functional` call.
-Below is the figure that shows how the collective op, `all_reduce` in this case, is lowered between torch and torch_xla:
+Collective ops are traceable through torch.ops._c10d_functional call.
+The following  figure shows how a collective op, `all_reduce` in this case, is lowered between torch and torch_xla:

 <img src="_static/img/dist_op_stack.png" alt="Alt Text" width="500" height="400">

 _<span style="text-decoration:underline;">Figure 1.
 Collective ops lowering stack</span>_

-### non-Dynamo case
+### Non-dynamo case
-Collective ops are lowered through registering the `ProcessGroupXla`, which is derived from `ProcessGroup`:
+Collective ops are lowered by registering the `ProcessGroupXla`, which is derived from PyTorch `ProcessGroup`:

 ```Python
 # torch_xla/distributed/xla_backend.py